Classification of Engineering Materials

 - Non-Ferrous Metals - All non-ferrous metals are having very low permeability.
 Example: Silver, Copper, Gold, Aluminum etc.

 Non-MetalsNon-Metal materials are non-crystalline in nature.
 These exists in amorphic or mesomorphic forms.
-These are in both solid & gases forms at normal temperature.
+These are available in both solid and gaseous forms at normal temperature.
 Normally all non-metals are bad conductor of heat and electricity.
 Examples: Plastics, Rubber, Leathers, Asbestos etc. As these non-metals are having very high resistivity which makes them suitable for insulation purpose in electrical machines.

 Difference between Metals and Non Metals

 |1.||Structure||All metals are having crystalline structure||All Non-metals are having amorphic & mesomorphic structure|

 |2.||State||Generally metals are solid at normal temperature||State varies material to material.
 Some are gas state and some are in solid state at normal temperature.|

 |3.||Valance electrons and conductivity||Valance electrons are free to move within metals which makes them good conductor of heat & electricity||Valence electrons are tightly bound with nucleus which are not free to move.
 This makes them bad conductor of heat & electricity|

 |9.||Brittleness||Generally non brittle in nature||Brittleness varies material to material|